mathkimchi/singularity/DEVLOG.md

 That's what happened when I used vertices of different colors.

 The `@builtin(position)` annotation on a field says that field is the clip position.
-I guess the cli position is the vertex's transformed position after applying perspective position, and before a vertex is passed to frag shader, it is used to see if it is in the camera's view.
+I guess the clip position is the vertex's transformed position after applying perspective position, and before a vertex is passed to frag shader, it is used to see if it is in the camera's view.
 I'll only be working in 2d, so I wonder if there is a way to ignore this.
 I previously looked for a way to completely ignore vertex shaders (since they work with triangles which make sense in 3d but I'd prefer just directly working with AABBs), but I think I need to just have a trivial vertex shader and have two right triangles that span the whole screen.
+Since I'm just working in 2d, the important thing about the `@builtin(position)` is that the x and y are in pixel space.

 ...the rest of lesson 3 was mostly just mentioning extra options but just saying it will be explained later.